darahask/EduApp/README.md

 # Installation
 - Download the Repo or Clone it
-- Add google-services.json file in app folder
+- Add google-services.json file in app folder (if you are a developer and want to use your own firebase)
 - Open the downloaded Repo in Android Studio
 - That's all you are good to go!